kavdev/django-ewiz/README.rst

         'PORT': '',  # Either 80 or 443 (HTTP or HTTPS requests only)
     },

 That's it!
-All database operations performed will be abstracted and should function as the usual engines do (unless what you wish to do conflicts with the options below)
+All database operations performed will be abstracted and should function as the usual engines do (unless what you wish to do conflicts with the options below).

-The following query operations are supported:
+*The following query operations are supported:*

 * exact
 * iexact
 * contains